Sunday, October 25, 2020

 At the Silliman Hall

 Silliman University faces the sea.
-You can stroll the baywalk along Rizal Boulevard with just a few minute walks.
+You can stroll the baywalk along Rizal Boulevard with just a few minutes walk.
 That windy breeze makes a good place for walking along the boulevard.
 That's the place where I reminisced about the time when I was a student in college.
-Those times when I had full of hope and dreams, just like any student would.
+Those times when I was full of hope and dreams, just like any student would.

 Those student leaders I've met may now achieve excellence in their chosen fields.
 They may now be living their dreams and unleashing their untapped potential.
 They may now live their most extraordinary life and follow their ultimate heart's desire.

-Learning continues after stepping out of College or University.
+Learning continues after leaving College or University.
 It's a continuous process and a lifelong journey.
 We continue to learn along the way as we embark on challenges and achieve new career and life milestones.

 ©️ 2020 Del Cusay